 The current process for determining which program needs additional and/or different faculty has evolved over the past seven years.
-Currently each division reviews its needs annually and decides for itself which positions should be filled and in what priority they will be recommended to the Dean and then to the ISSC.
+The Governing Council of Academic Senate developed and implemented the new full time hiring request form that must be completed each time a department has a full time teaching request.
+Currently, each division reviews its needs annually and decides for itself which positions should be filled and in what priority they will be recommended to the Dean and then to the ISSC.
 To inform the vote, faculty presents its case to the Division members and Dean and creates a justification document.
-(Section I C) The recommended positions and justification documents are then forwarded to the Vice President of Instruction and the President and then on to the Planning and Budget Committee for review.
-The membership of this committee shall consist of representatives from all campus constituencies as represented by the following: College President; ex-officio, Vice President Instruction, Vice President Student Services, Co-Chairs of the College Council, President of Academic Senate Governing Council and one additional Academic Senate Governing Council member, President of Classified Senate and one additional Classified Council member representing CSEA, two student representatives, College Business Officer; ex-officio, College Researcher; ex-officio.
-The Planning & Budget Committee then assesses the overall situation of the College and its Program needs and recommends the positions it can afford to fill and in what order of urgency.
-A review is then held by the President and Vice President(s) who makes the final decision on which positions are to be hired.
+(Section I C) The recommended positions and justification documents are then forwarded to the ISSC and then on to the Planning and Budget Committee for review.
+The Planning & Budget Committee then assesses the overall situation of the College and its Program needs and recommends the positions it can afford to fill and in what order of urgency to the College Council for review.
+A review is then held by the President who makes the final decision on which positions are to be hired.
 After this analysis, it is announced which positions can be filled and the aforementioned hiring process begins.

-By adhering to the District's hiring process, and requiring the participation of diverse and knowledgeable faculty on every Screening Committee, it is the sincere attempt of the College to insure that the integrity and quality of the programs as well as the integrity and quality of those who implement the programs and services are guaranteed.
+Classified and administrative positions also have up-to-date hiring procedures in place.
+By adhering to the District's hiring process and requiring the participation of diverse and knowledgeable faculty on every Screening Committee, it is the sincere attempt of the College to insure that the integrity and quality of the programs are met.